allan-tulane/sp22-assignment-02-mscb25/assignment-02.md

     What are the asymptotic running times of each of these algorithms?
     Which algorithm would you choose?

+I feel like the third one is definitely gonna take a hot minute with values in O(n^2) time

 3. Now that you have some practice solving recurrences, let's work on